Contributors: Natalie Chau, Lisa Soroka, and Wren Keber

 Medicare Accountable Care Organizations (ACOs)

-ACOs are CMS pilot innovations designed to allow groups of doctors, hospitals, and other providers to share savings if they can manage to lower the total cost of care and increased quality for Medicare beneficiaries.
+ACOs are CMS pilot innovations designed to allow groups of doctors, hospitals, and other providers to share savings if they can manage to lower the total cost of care and increase quality for Medicare beneficiaries.
 Currently, CMS awards ACOs for eligible Medicare populations and have begun to explore demonstrations for Medicare/Medicaid eligible populations, also known as dual-eligible beneficiaries.

 - Pros: This is generally a CMS-driven program, with the support of the agency to lower the cost of care for a defined population.
 There are many options for providers regarding level of risk, from shared savings to more advanced payment models, as ACOs progress in their ability to manage downside risk.